Active Listening Skills: Definition and Examples

 It helps you build trust

-When people know they can speak freely to you without interruptions, judgment or unwelcome interjections, they’ll be more likely to confide in you.
+When people know they can speak freely to you without interruptions, judgment or unwelcome interjections, they will be more likely to confide in you.
 This is especially helpful when meeting a new customer or business contact with whom you want to develop a long-term working relationship.

 It helps you identify and solve problems